Apple Mac OS X

 the export format to Excel 2011.

-- 24 Jan 12: NVU does not work in Lion - try Kompozer but don't use its Publish feature - use a dedicated FTP app like Captain FTP.
+- 24 Jan 12: NVU does not work in Lion - Kompozer was a good replacement but see What Happened to KompoZer.net? for replacements.
+You might need to use a dedicated FTP app like Captain FTP.

 - 7 Dec 11 TidBits: BusyCal Brings iCloud Calendars to Snow Leopard " More concerning is that I lose Address Book syncing with any Macs that are not running Lion..."+ How to Lose and Recover iCloud Data + Take Control of iCloud